 In the next window select “Domain“, “Private“, and “Public” (usually checked by default), then click [Next >]

-In the Name field you can enter “Block some ports for VM Host-only” and click [Finish]
+In the Name field you can enter, for example “Block some ports for VMnet2” and click [Finish]

-You can apply these rules to other networks if you want, for example the NAT network.
+You can apply these rules to other networks if you want.